Defenses for Burglary of Habitation Charges in Central Texas

 It’s important to note that the availability and effectiveness of these defenses can vary depending on the specific circumstances of the case.
 Consulting with a skilled criminal defense attorney who is familiar with the laws and procedures in Central Texas can help determine the most appropriate defense strategy based on the individual circumstances of the case.

-At the Mary Beth Harrell Law Firm, we understand the importance of challenging the prosecution’s case and vigorously advocating for our clients.
+At the Mary Beth Harrell Criminal Defense and DWI Lawyers, we understand the importance of challenging the prosecution’s case and vigorously advocating for our clients.
 Our experienced team is dedicated to exploring all possible avenues to minimize your charges or seek their dismissal entirely.
 We work diligently to protect your rights and provide you with a strong defense against burglary allegations.